HillZhang1999/MuCGEC/scorers/ChERRANT/README.en.md

 ### Calculate Evaluation

-Using the following script to compare the predicted edit file with the standard edit file to get the word level evaluation indicators:
+Use the following script to compare the predicted edit file with the standard edit file to get the word level evaluation indicators:

 ```
 REF_M2_FILE=./samples/demo.ref.m2.char